KoolP/OpenLibraryBooksRNApp/README.md

 ## DISCUSSION:

-1. Added a testing setup including Jest, Raact Native Testing Library and MSW for simultating network calls Currenlty testing the app base rendering with the react-navigation/native navigation and a utility function that indentifies fetchTimeouts.
+1. Added a testing setup including Jest, Raact Native Testing Library and MSW for simultating network calls.
+Currenlty testing the app base rendering with the react-navigation/native navigation and a second test on a utility function that indentifies fetch timeouts.
 Tests are found in the tests folder.
-MSW can now also moc the DEV mode so the simulator also fetches the mock endpoints.
+MSW can now also moc the DEV mode if opted in, so the simulator also fetches the mock endpoints.
+This makes it easier to simulate beeing a user in test environment and making real network calls.
 More info about msw: https://mswjs.io/docs/integrations/react-native/

 2. Network calls and slow internet: The assignment requires the application to provide feedback to users regarding errors or slow internet connections.
 Instead of using NetInfo to monitor the internet connection, I implemented a 10-second timeout for fetch requests to handle sluggish responses.